quantum-visualizations/qmsolve/README.md

 ## How it works

-The way this simulator works is by discretizing and Hamiltonian of an arbitrary potential, specified as a function of the particle observables.
+The way this simulator works is by discretizing the Hamiltonian of an arbitrary potential, specified as a function of the particle observables.
 This is achieved with the `Hamiltonian` constructor.

 Then, the `Hamiltonian.solve` method efficiently diagonalizes the Hamiltonian and outputs the energies and the eigenstates of the system.